-Salisbury House was originally called Bern’s Building.
-A Mr. Anderson who bought it in 1908 and renamed it Salisbury House after a teacher, Miss Kate Salisbury from across the road at St. Mary’s Diocesan School.
+Mr. Anderson, a chemist, bought it in 1908 and renamed it Salisbury House after a teacher, Miss Kate Salisbury from across the road at St. Mary’s Diocesan School.
 She soon became Mrs. Anderson.
-The building has been used in two South African films: ‘The Foster Gang’ and ‘The Cavaliers’.
+The chemist survived until the 1970s.

 Rathmines – Beardwood House